ds0nt/quip-rip/README.md

 2. Clone this repository.

-Generate a [Quip Personal Token](https://quip.com/api/personal-token) and add it in config.json
+3. Generate a [Quip Personal Token](https://quip.com/api/personal-token) and add it in config.json

-Download Quip Docs (as HTML)
+4. Download All

 ```bash
  $ node quip.js     # go make a coffee